 So how do you remain confident about your future?

 Many of you may have heard of Nik Wallenda.
-Nik is an American acrobat, aerialist, author, Guiness World Records holder, and the the first person to walk a tightrope over the Niagara Falls.
+Nik is an American acrobat, aerialist, author, Guiness World Records holder, and the first person to walk a tightrope over the Niagara Falls.
 In his article, A High-Wire Walk with God, he writes,

 I didn’t know why God had given us this gift, but I knew in my heart that the only way to honor it was to use it.
 Even if it was difficult, even if it was dangerous.
 Danger was real, but fear was a choice.
 I would choose faith instead—after all, that was a part of my family legacy too.
 Everything we did was for the glory of God.

 Remember, however risky things may appear, whatever is happening that you can’t control, or whenever the kingdoms of this world seem to be fading into oblivion, the Kingdom of our Christ will reign forever.
 We really have nothing to fear.
 If we keep Christ’s kingdom first, stand firm in his Word, and focus on the fact that God is sovereign in all things, then nothing can ever dislodge us from the safe place we occupy in the center of God’s will.
-The very worst thing that can happen to us is that we’ll arrive on the shores of the New World early.
+The very worst thing that can happen to us is that we’ll arrive at the shores of the New World early.
 How bad could that be?
 Isn’t it time to take a stand for the Kingdom and eternal life?